 The Supreme Court held that the ATS does not create any causes of action by itself.
 Rather, it is a jurisdictional grant (or gateway) for claims based on select violations of international law defined with specificity equivalent to violations of the “laws of nations” recognised in 1789.

-Justice Souter for the majority referred to offences against the law of nations which, according to Blackstone’s 1769 Commentaries, were recognised by English criminal law at the time: piracy, infringement of the rights of ambassadors, and violations of “safe conducts” (passports).
+Justice Souter for the majority referred to offences against the law of nations which, according to Blackstone’s 1769 Commentaries, were recognised by English criminal law at the time: piracy, infringement of the rights of ambassadors, and violations of “safe conducts” (immunities).

 Justice Souter held that modern US federal law recognises actionable international norms beyond Blackstone’s triplet; but only “on the understanding that the door is still ajar subject to vigilant doorkeeping, and thus open to a narrow class of international norms today.”